-- All employee should login to Ease (https://mcleanschool.ease.com), our online enrollment portal, to verify your current elections, name and address and then make any desired changes. - If you are not making any changes to your coverage, no further action is needed.
-Your current medical, dental and vision elections with Cigna will roll over to CareFirst. - If you need to re-set your password, there is a "forgot password" feature on the home page.
-Your username is your email address. - For questions on the use of Ease, please contact Carolyn Holmes in the Business Office or one of our HUB International Mid-Atlantic representatives who will be available November 15th, 17th, and 20th from 7:30am to 4:00pm.
+- All employee should login to Ease (https://mcleanschool.ease.com), our online enrollment portal, to verify your current elections, name and address and then make any desired changes. - If you need to re-set your password, there is a "forgot password" feature on the home page.
+Your username is your email address. - For questions on the use of Ease, please contact Carolyn Holmes in the Business Office or one of our HUB International Mid-Atlantic representatives who will be available November 20th from 7:00am to 4:00pm and November 21st from 7:00am to 1:00pm.